 At one point the firm realized it offered no fewer than 69 flexible work programs, from telecommuting to sabbaticals, yet employee satisfaction actually declined slightly over a five-year period.

-For more content, please read Deloitte & Touche Makes Telecommuting and flexible Work the Norm
+For more content, you can search Deloitte & Touche Makes Telecommuting and flexible Work the Norm

 Deloitte has introduced a form of flexible career management that allows staff to â€œdial upâ€ or “dial down” their professional life to suit their needs, according to Sarah Jepson, talent adviser, human capital consulting, at the firm.